Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Mantis.md

 To enable this project for data-synchronization with Mantis, you need to enter:

-**External Key** -- This should be set to the ID of the project in Mantis.
+**External Key**: This should be set to the ID of the project in Mantis.
 To get the ID of the Project in Mantis, log in as an administrator and go to Manage -\> Manage Projects:

 ![Description: man\_project](img/Using_SpiraTeam_with_Mantis_125.png)

 Then hover the mouse over the project name.
 The project ID will be > displayed in the URL line as **project\_id=X** where **X** is the > numeric ID of the project.

-**Active Flag** -- Set this to 'Yes' so that Spira knows that you want to synchronize data for this project.
+**Active Flag**: Set this to 'Yes' so that Spira knows that you want to synchronize data for this project.
 Once the project has been completed, setting the value to "No" will stop data synchronization, reducing network utilization.

 Click \[Update\] to confirm these settings.
 Once you have enabled the project for data-synchronization, you can now enter the other data mapping values outlined below.